lacuna-exe/docs/docs/commands.md

 - [c!ping](#cping): Get the latency of the bot.
 - [c!removenotif](#cremovenotif): Remove a notification.
 - [c!scoreboard](#cscoreboard): Get the current scoreboard of the server.
+- [c!timeout](#ctimeout): See how long until you (or someone else) lose the timeout role.

 # Commands for Mods
-Everyone with the Manage Messages-permission have access to these commands.
+Everyone with the Manage Messages-permission has access to these commands.

 - [c!listflows](#clistflows): Get a list of all the flows.
 - [c!listregex](#clistregex): Get a list of regex filters.
 - [c!setcount](#csetcount): Set the count.

 # Commands for Admins
-Everyone with the Manage Server-permission have access to these commands.
+Everyone with the Manage Server-permission has access to these commands.

 - [c!addregex](#caddregex): Add a regex filter. (useful with the talking module)
 - [c!addtoscore](#caddtoscore): Add to a member's score (or multiple members' scores)